McConnell’s challenge: Shaping a trial amid Trump’s demands

 The groundwork for the Senate trial was laid months ago as McConnell built GOP support for modeling it partly on rules devised for President Bill Clinton’s impeachment trial in 1999.
 That would mean starting the proceedings and voting only later on hearing new testimony.

-That allowed McConnell to turn back Democrats’ demands for agreement on new testimony, particularly from former White House national security adviser John Bolton, who has indicated he will defy Trump’s orders and appear if subpoenaed.
+That allowed McConnell to turn back Democrats’ demands for new testimony, particularly from former White House national security adviser John Bolton, who has indicated he will defy Trump’s orders and appear if subpoenaed.

 Democrats still hope to force votes on Bolton and other witnesses they say can provide new evidence for the case against Trump.
 McConnell is trying to prevent any votes that will prolong the trial and split his party, particularly vulnerable senators up for reelection in 2020.